Morning Weather Forecast 5/18/2020

-Warm front will pass through the area this morning, allowing for warmer and to move into the region.
-Some showers will develop as well, but not a lot expected.
+Warm front will continue to slowly move north, with some showers into midday or early afternoon.
 Will keep the threat of some showers tonight into tomorrow with some waves moving through the flow.

 Precip: SUNDAY: 0.02″ (though 5PM) /Month: 1.73 /Normal: